 Take It Slow

 Rule number one when having two dogs meet is to take it slow.
-Tossing two dogs together in your backyard or living room and hoping for the best is not the way to approach things, and it could result in very negative outcomes.
+Tossing two dogs together in your backyard or living room and hoping for the best is not a good idea, and it could result in very negative outcomes.
 The two dogs may never get along fully, or they could attack each other.